damian-damjanovic-hn/Product-Onboarding/pandas_example.md

-# Python script that incorporates the use of pandas:
+# Python script using Pandas to process Excel data:

 1.  **Loading data from an Excel file**